semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 ## Job priority {#priority}

 Every job in Semaphore has an internal priority value from 0 to 100.
-The priority is used to decide what jobs to run when a [job limit](#limits) is reached.
-Jobs with higher priority run first when the organization reaches their quota limits.
+Job prioritization determines which jobs will get a machine assigned first when all agents are in use.

+The priority of a job matters when there are more jobs than available agents.
+Because paid plans do not enforce limits on the number of available agents, the job priority value is only useful in two situations:

+- For projects on organizations on free and open source plans.
+These plans enforce concurrency limits
+- For projects running on a limited number of [self-hosted agents](./self-hosted)

 ### Default priorities {#default-priority}